slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ### Improving by experience

-Get out of your comfort zone.
+> *'Tell me and I’ll forget; show me and I may remember; involve me and I’ll understand.' -- Chinese proverb*

+When expanding comfort zones you are learning.
 Don't be afraid of [failure](#on-mistakes-and-failure).

-> *'What gives value to travel is fear.' -- Albert Camus*

-> *'Lessons not learned in blood are soon forgotten.
-Welcome the attacks of your enemies for how much they improve your work and toughen you up.'*

-> *'Tell me and I’ll forget; show me and I may remember; involve me and I’ll understand.' -- Chinese proverb*

 > *'The difference between theory and practice: in theory, there's no difference between theory and practice; in practice, there is.' -- Van de Snepscheut*

 <!--
 deliberated practice

-The Things That Scare You the Most Are the Things You Most Need to Do Let your fears guide you.

-I'm not a risk taker, I'm just stupid. mitigate risks. some people just have larger comfort zones. in new situations sometimes we don't know what risks are. when expanding comfort zones you are learning.

-what happens when we step too far out of our comfort zones, how James mitigates risk by assuming the worst, how experience with failure can be a valuable skillset, why being in debt is better than simply being broke, and lots more.
 -->

 ### Improving by analysis

 Practice makes perfect but doesn't make new.
 New comes from having a broader perspective and analysis of past situations.

 > *'Fools say that they learn by experience, I prefer to profit by others’ experience.' -- Otto von Bismarck*

 > *'Every day, with every action and choice, you're either a teacher and an inspiration, or a lesson and a reminder.'*

-> *'People repeat very easily the same mistakes.
-You improve by examining them.'*

 > *'You can only connect the dots looking back, not looking forward.'*

-> *'The years say, what the days can't tell.' -- Chinese proverb*
+People repeat very easily the same mistakes.
+You improve by examining your failures.

-Hints: Take moments to be reflective and examine your failures.
-It will help you [letting go](#on-mistakes-and-failure) and get [relaxed](#on-being-relaxed).
+It will help you [letting go](#on-mistakes-and-failure).

 > *'Journal early before your inhibitions take in.'*